During your programme

 Doctoral students at the Centre for Systems Studies at the University of Hull have created a Discord community for System Thinking students.
 It’s a chance to connect with other systems students, share experiences, test out presentations, and generally feel the warm hug of mutual support.
 You can learn more from their flyer below or you can get in touch by emailing Chris at C.N.Abbott-2021@hull.ac.uk.

-Functional Skills
+Functional skills

-End Point Assessment (EPA) is the process at the end of your programme for you to demonstrate to a third party assessor that you have acquired the knowledge, skills and behaviours set out in the apprenticeship standard.
+At the end of your programme, you will complete an apprenticeship assessment.
+This is when you demonstrate to a third party assessor that you have acquired the knowledge, skills and behaviours set out in the apprenticeship standard.
 This will only happen once yourself, your line manager and Skills Coach have agreed that you are ready.